benmvp/react-workshop/README.md

 npm run setup
 ```

-This will likely take a **a few minutes** to run.
+This will likely take a **few minutes** to run.
 It will clone the repo, install all of the JavaScript dependencies needed to build our app, and setup our workshop dev directory.

 If it fails, please read through the error logs and see if you can figure out what the problem is.
 Double check that you have the proper [system requirements](#system-requirements) installed.
 If you are unable to figure out the problem on your own, please feel free to [file an issue](https://github.com/benmvp/react-workshop/issues/new) with _everything_ (and I mean everything) from the output of the commands you ran.